5 things we learnt from our screw-up during the YC interview.

 or zeroth if you are a computer scientist.

 It must have been an unpleasant surprise for anyone involved.
-We’re super sorry about that.
+We’re deeply sorry about that.

 just make sure you kick the right person’s.